 Chronic cystitis is a recurrent bladder infection.
 Women get it more often than men.
-The main symptoms are chronic pain when peeing and a constant urge to go to the bathroom.
-Acute bladder infections are usually caused by bacterial infection, but they can also be caused by an underlying disease (e.g. diabetes) .
+The main symptoms are recurring pain when peeing and a constant urge to go to the bathroom.
+Acute cystitis is usually caused by bacterial infection, but they can also be caused by an underlying disease (e.g. diabetes) .

 Chronic cystitis is more common in women over 30 and even more so in women in their 50s.
 The problem is that very often, there is no obvious cause for the chronic infection, which makes it difficult to treat.
 However, the first line treatment for cystitis is the same, regardless of whether it is acute of chronic.

-Bladder infections happen when the E.coli bacteria, which usually live in the bowel, get into the urethra and migrate to the bladder where they multiply and cause an infection.
-E.coli bacteria are regularly passed with excrement and can be found on the skin around the anus.
+Bladder infections happen when bacteria such as E. coli, which usually live in the bowel, get into the urethra and migrate to the bladder where they multiply and cause an infection.
+These bacteria are regularly passed with excrement and can be found on the skin around the anus.

 The natural acidity of the vaginal area normally prevents bacteria from multiplying in this area.
 However, if this natural defense system is weakened, bacteria can thrive and enter the urethra.
 A weak immune system can be one of the causes of chronic cystitis, especially if the infection develops and spreads to the kidneys.
 There are several risk factors which can facilitate recurrent bladder infections:

 It seems that the lower urinary tract (from the bladder to urethra) reacts to oestrogen levels, which may explain why some women get recurrent bladder infections after the menopause – a time during which hormonal changes occur.

 Women who have had infectious cystitis (with lab tests confirming the presence of bacteria) at least three times in six months should see their doctor or a urologist to establish the cause and find the best treatment.